biocatiit/website/content/pages/sector/orientation_5.rst

 If you are bringing or have brought any devices (other than laptop/desktop computers) to support your experiment, you must notify members of BioCAT staff, so that they may be inspected.
-All electrical/mechanical/high-pressure/other devices brought onsite are subject to the Argonne Electrical Safety and Inspection Policy.
+All electrical/mechanical/high-pressure/other devices brought on site are subject to the Argonne Electrical Safety and Inspection Policy.
 This means that your devices cannot be connected to power until they are approved by an ANL DEEI (Designated Electrical Equipment Inspector).
 Please consult the BioCAT staff before powering up